jayavardhankaspa/Azure-ML-Training/README.md

 # Udacity's Azure Machine learning training

-cheers :beer: and Thank you for paying a visit :handshake:
+:beer: cheers and Thank you for paying a visit :handshake:

-This repo is being maintained as an online notes for the Udacity's Azure machine learning.
+This repo is being maintained as an online notes for the Udacity's Azure machine learning course.

-Please feel free to fork in, add pull requests and fill in the gaps help and everyone! :100:
+Please feel free to fork in, add pull requests and fill in the gaps and help everyone! :100:

 Let's learn together!! :blush: